Getting the Highest Appraisal for Your ListingGet a Full “DU” Loan Approval

 Before Your Buyers Look for a Home!

-Appraisals are getting “tighter” & soon even more deals will begin crashing as buyers and sellers haggle the run-up in asking prices.
+Appraisals are getting “tighter,” & soon, even more deals will begin crashing as buyers and sellers haggle the run-up in asking prices.

 Quick Background

 Dodd-Frank created a standardized federal licensing process for loan officers (“MLO’s) & appraisers.
+Appraisals must be completed by an independent 3rd party (“arm’s length”) appraisal service.

 The appraiser’s job is to inspect the property, compare it to similar (sold) homes, in closest proximity (up to one mile) and in the most recent time frame (up 6 months).

-The appraiser uses math formulas (primarily price per sq. ft.) to derive a market value.
-Pretty straight forward, until we get to amenities.
+The appraiser uses math formulas (price per square foot) to derive a market value.

 Then it becomes subjective.
 One appraiser can value a fireplace at $8k & another at $15k or a view at $35k & another at $100k.
 There is no absolute method to determine which is most accurate.